Mr. Leo Arteche Arencibia

 Educational Theatre Association Member

-Mr. Arteche holds dual certifications in Drama and English.
-He is also a member of the Florida Association for Theatre Educator and a member of the Educational Theatre Association.
+He holds dual certifications in Drama and is a proud member of both the Florida Association for Theatre Educators and the Educational Theatre Association.
+Through his teaching, directing, and mentorship, Mr. Arteche remains deeply committed to developing young artists, supporting their growth, and fostering a strong, inclusive theatre community.